Why the TU Dublin City Campus (formerly DIT)?

 What is DIT?

-Now what’s DIT?
-DIT is an acronym for Dublin Institute of Technology — It’s one of the major institutes of technology in Ireland and will soon merge with Institute of Technology Tallaght and Institute of Technology Blanchardstown to form Technological University Dublin (TUD).
+Now what’s TU Dublin City Campus (formerly DIT)?
+DIT was an acronym for Dublin Institute of Technology — and one of the major institutes of technology in Ireland and has now merged with Institute of Technology Tallaght and Institute of Technology Blanchardstown to form Technological University Dublin (TUD).
 Exciting.

-Although, the different DIT campuses were a pretty enticing offer, they were not the major reason why I chose to study there.
-DIT is one of the only 3rd level education systems in Ireland that offers first-hand experience in your major from your first year.
+Although, the different TU campuses were a pretty enticing offer, they were not the major reason why I chose to study there.
+TU Dublin City Campus is one of the only 3rd level education systems in Ireland that offers first-hand experience in your major from your first year.
 They literally have first year Engineering students building robots in the first semester for a showdown match.

 In other courses like Biomedical Science, which is the course I chose to study, we average 8 hours a week on laboratory work so that when we finish our degree, we will be competent professionals in our field.
 DIT has a very high employment rate because its graduates are just that good.
 They are not strangers to their field because they’ve gained practical experience from their first year in college to their last.

-I previously mentioned that I chose to study Biomedical Science at DIT.
-This was not because DIT is the only university offering this course but it’s one of the few in Ireland that is accredited by both the Academy of Clinical Science and Laboratory Medicine (Ireland) and the Institute of Biomedical Science (UK).
+I previously mentioned that I chose to study Biomedical Science at TU Dublin City Campus.
+This was not because it is the only university offering this course but it’s one of the few in Ireland that is accredited by both the Academy of Clinical Science and Laboratory Medicine (Ireland) and the Institute of Biomedical Science (UK).

-This means that if you complete this degree at DIT, you can work in hospitals in both the UK and Ireland.
+This means that if you complete this degree at TU Dublin City Campus, you can work in hospitals in both the UK and Ireland.
 You’re also eligible to work in laboratories in Canada, New Zealand and Australia.
 Hello endless travel destinations!